selemondev/vue3-tailwind-tabs/README.md

 # Vue 3 Tailwind Tabs :rocket:

-A collection of Vue 3 components for creating tabs using TailwindCss.
+A collection of Vue 3 components for creating customizable tabs using TailwindCss.

 ## Features :sparkles: